bobebend/Cardiovascular_diseases_risk_prediction/README.md

 There were 80 duplicate rows.
 I chose to leave the duplicates in since many of the columns were yes/no or some type of answer with a limited range.
 I expected by chance some of the rows would be the same, and a few were.

 The columns are labeled as:
-General_Health, Checkup, Exercise, Heart_Disease, Skin_Cancer, Other_Cancer, Depression, Diabetes, Arthritis, Sex, Age_Category, Height(cm), Weight(kg), BMI, Smoking_History, Alcohol_Consumption, Fruit_Consumption, Green_Vegatable_Consumption, and FriedPotato_Consumption
+General Health, Checkup, Exercise, Heart Disease, Skin Cancer, Other Cancer, Depression, Diabetes, Arthritis, Sex, Age Category, Height(cm), Weight(kg), BMI, Smoking History, Alcohol Consumption, Fruit Consumption, Green Vegatable Consumption, and Fried Potato Consumption.

-The columns of interest in this research are: Heart_Disease, Alcohol_Consumption, Fruit_Consumption, Green_Vegatable_Consumption, and FriedPotato_Consumption.
+The columns of interest in this research are: Heart Disease, Alcohol Consumption, FruitConsumption, Green Vegatable Consumption, and Fried Potato Consumption.

 Below is a graph of the features of interest.
 ![Histogram, Categories of Interest](images/Hist_Heart_and_Consumpt.png)